 Arts & Humanities

-Arts & Humanities collections support and enhance creative practice, research, teaching, and learning for arts and humanities disciplines across campus.
-The collection is a valuable tool for researchers interested or involved in digital humanities projects, as well as more traditional styles of research.
+This collection supports and enhances creative practice, research, teaching, and learning for arts and humanities disciplines across campus.
+It is a valuable tool for researchers interested or involved in digital humanities projects, as well as more traditional styles of research.

-As one of the largest East Asian language collections in North America, the Asia Library provides scholarly resources in a variety of formats to patrons at both U-M and other institutions in support of East Asian studies.
+One of the largest East Asian language collections in North America, the Asia Library provides scholarly resources in a variety of formats to patrons at both U-M and other institutions.

-Established in 1905, the engineering collection has developed into one of the largest and most comprehensive in the country.
-It primarily serves the instructional and research needs of faculty, students, and staff of the College of Engineering, which comprises thirteen academic departments and the Center for Entrepreneurship.
+Established in 1905, the Engineering Collection has developed into one of the largest and most comprehensive in the country.
+It primarily serves the instructional and research needs of faculty, students, and staff of the College of Engineering, which includes thirteen academic departments and the Center for Entrepreneurship.

-International Studies collections exceed 1.2 million volumes and includes subscriptions to well over 3,000 periodicals from and about regions around the world, encompassing over 400 languages.
+The International Studies Collection exceed 1.2 million volumes and includes subscriptions to well over 3,000 periodicals from and about regions around the world, encompassing over 400 languages.

-The Special Collections Library acquires, cares for, interprets, and promotes the use of important collections of unique, rare, primary source, and other material in all formats and in a variety of subject areas.
+The Special Collections Research Center acquires, cares for, interprets, and promotes the use of important collections of unique, rare, primary source, and other material in all formats and in a variety of subject areas, and is responsible for the majority of the U-M Library's Special Collections areas.
 The holdings consist of approximately 300,000 volumes and more than 7,000 linear feet of archival and manuscript material.
 Notable collections and subject strengths include the papers of distinguished authors, poets, and filmmakers; Medieval and Renaissance manuscripts; early printed books (including more than 350 incunables); European military history; American culinary history; anarchism, radicalism, and social protest; children’s literature; Philippine history; the early histories of astronomy, mathematics, and medicine; and transportation history.